wng-mchl/COS30018-CarplateRecognition/README.md

 # COS30018-CarplateRecognition
-GitHub Repository for COS30018-Carplate Recognition and Character Recognition
+This is the GitHub Repository for COS30018-Carplate Recognition and Character Recognition

+Please refer to each folder for each individual README file and corresponding